Jump to:

 Social role and social support system

-When low back pain becomes a chronic condition, it can lead to loss of function, vocation, and recreation.
+When LBP becomes a chronic condition, it can lead to loss of function, vocation, and recreation.
 Such disability can affect one’s role and interaction within the family and community, contributing to the development of mood disorders such as depression.
+Increased social support is associated with lower pain severity in patients with chronic LBP.13

-Early return to work, even with restrictions, is critical to good long-term outcomes and should be addressed at the initial and subsequent visits.
-Workers who miss six months of work have only a 50% chance of ever returning to their job; the chances decrease to less than 10% if work time lost exceeds one year.7
+Early return to work, even with modifications, is critical to good long-term outcomes and should be addressed at the initial and subsequent visits.
+Workers who miss six months of work have only a 50% chance of ever returning to their job; the chances decrease to less than 10% if work time lost exceeds one year.14,15 The Back Performance Scale and Biering-Sorenson test are useful tools that can help evaluate readiness for return to work.
+Psychosocial aspects and work demands should be considered.16

 Rehabilitation Management and Treatments